 The Company, in accordance with a royalty agreement, is obligated to make minimum annual royalty payments to a corporation commencing January 1, 2001.
-The minimum annual royalty, of \$31,500 per year, due under this agreement commences in the first year of the agreement, and increases to minimum royalty payments of \$125,000 in 2006.
+The original minimum annual royalty due under this agreement was \$31,500 per year and it increased to a \$125,000 in 2005 and beyond.
 Under this agreement, the Company must pay a certain percentage of net sales of certain products, which percentages are defined in the agreement.
 The percentages are on a sliding scale depending on the amount of sales generated.
 Any minimum royalties paid may be credited against the amounts due based on the percentage of sales.
 The royalty agreement terminates upon the expiration of the last-to-expire issued patent.

-For the years ended December 31, 2004 and 2003, royalty expense of approximately \$193,775 and \$115,000 respectively, is included in cost of goods sold.
+For the years ended December 31, 2005, 2004 and 2003, royalty expense of approximately \$191,000, \$194,000 and \$115,000, respectively, is included in cost of goods sold.

-[2] Operating leases:
+Operating leases

-The Company leases certain office facilities and office, lab and factory equipment under operating leases expiring through 2009.
-Certain leases provide for payments of monthly operating expenses.
-The future minimum lease payments through 2009 are as follows:
+The Company leases office facilities and office, lab and factory equipment under operating leases expiring through 2009.
+The Company currently has lease commitments for space in Hopewell Junction, New York and Bellevue, Washington.